Animal psychopathology: Behavioral disorders

 Behavioral disorders are difficult to study in animal models because it is difficult to know what animals are thinking and because animal models used to assess psychopathologies are experimental preparations developed to study a condition.
-Can a monkey effectively communicate that he is sad or that he feels overwhelmed?
 Lacking the ability to use language to study behavioral disorders like depression and stress questions the validity of those studies conducted.
 It can be difficult to attribute human conditions to non-human animals.

-Obsessive compulsive disorder (OCD)
+Obsessive–compulsive disorder (OCD)

-Obsessive-compulsive behavior in animals, often called "stereotypy" or "stereotypical behavior" can be defined as a specific, unnecessary action (or series of actions) repeated more often than would normally be expected.
+Obsessive–compulsive behavior in animals, often called "stereotypy" or "stereotypical behavior" can be defined as a specific, unnecessary action (or series of actions) repeated more often than would normally be expected.
 It is unknown whether animals are able to 'obsess' in the same way as humans, and because the motivation for compulsive acts in non-human animals is unknown, the term "abnormal repetitive behavior" is less misleading.

 A wide variety of animals exhibit behaviors that can be considered abnormally repetitive.

 Ritualized and stereotyped behaviors

-Though obsessive-compulsive behaviors are often considered to be pathological or maladaptive, some ritualized and stereotyped behaviors are beneficial.
+Though obsessive–compulsive behaviors are often considered to be pathological or maladaptive, some ritualized and stereotyped behaviors are beneficial.
 These are usually known as "fixed action patterns".
-These behaviors sometimes share characteristics with obsessive-compulsive behavior, including a high degree of similarity in form and use among many individuals and a repetitive dimension.
+These behaviors sometimes share characteristics with obsessive–compulsive behavior, including a high degree of similarity in form and use among many individuals and a repetitive dimension.

 There are many observable animal behaviors with characteristic, highly conserved patterns.
 One example is grooming behavior in rats.
 This behavior is defined by a specific sequence of actions that does not normally differ between individual rats.
 The rat first begins by stroking its whiskers, then expands the stroking motion to include the eyes and the ears, finally moving on to lick both sides of its body.
 Other behaviors may be added to the end of this chain, but these four actions themselves are fixed.
 Its ubiquity and high degree of stereotypy suggest that this is a beneficial behavior pattern which has been maintained throughout evolutionary history.

 Although humans and animals both have pathological stereotyped behaviors, they do not necessarily provide a similar model of OCD.
 Feather picking in orange-winged amazon parrots has both a genetic component, with the behavior being more likely in one sibling if the other does it, and more common in parrots close to a door when they were housed in groups.
 The same study found that feather picking was more common in females and that there was no social transmission of the behavior; neighbors of feather picking birds were only more likely to show the behavior as well if they were related.